DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ### Attributes, Skills, and Modifiers

-1. Attributes are general domains that collectively make up a characters strengths and weaknesses: Dexterity, Strength, Intuition, Intelligence, Conviction, and Vitality.
+1. Attributes are general domains that collectively make up a characters strengths and weaknesses: Agility, Strength, Intuition, Intelligence, Conviction, and Vitality.
 2. Skills are specific to an Attribute.
 Athletics is a Strength skill, but Persuasion is a Conviction skill.
 3. Modifiers reflect a character’s level of expertise given Attribute or Skill domain, and are expressed as +/- modifiers ranging anywhere from -2, to +X. Modifiers are added to the total of the card drawn when making any check relevant to that Attribute or Skill.
 4. When the GM asks a player to draw a card, they may announce the corresponding skill.
 The player reports the card’s value with corresponding modifier.
 Totals above 10 can either be reported as number value or face card value (J 11; Q 12; K 13; A 14).